Held in the Artist's Archive

 Part of the Chicken Stories Collection

-• The Balloon Watcher — Not Available
+The Nest She Wore — Not Available

 Part of the Chicken Stories Collection